-RELEVANT CONTROL COMMENT CONSISTENCY Views and Vistas b) Views from the highest point in this precinct to the south-west and Sydney Olympic Park should be maximised.
+5. PRECINCT SPECIFIC DEVELOPMENT CONTROLS Precinct 3 - Bay Commercial / Industrial: Height a) Height of built form is to comply with Ryde LEP 2008.
+The Concept Plan seeks to depart from the height standards contained in the DCP on the basis of public benefit and broader planning objectives for the Inner North Region of Sydney.
+See comment Views and Vistas b) Views from the highest point in this precinct to the south-west and Sydney Olympic Park should be maximised.
 The Concept Plan facilitates redevelopment of the site which will protect existing views to the water identified in the DCP and open up additional views to Shepherds Bay.
 See comments above.
 Views to Olympic Park from the highest point in Shepherds Bay will not be obstructed.
 Yes c) Maintain views to and from the J-Tec building.
 The impact of development on the heritage significance of the J-Tec building must be considered This is no longer a heritage listed building.
-However, views up and down Bowden Street are proposed to be retained in the Concept Plan and the Stage 1 Project.
+However, views up and down Bowden Street are proposed to be retained in the Concept Plan.
 Yes Building Footprint d) New commercial buildings in this precinct are to have a maximum depth from window to core of 12 metres to ensure adequate natural light and ventilation.
 Noted.
 Will comply.
-Not relevant to Stage 1 as no commercial is proposed.
-Yes e) Larger footprints will be allowable for commercial / light industrial uses with proposals considered on merit.
+The Stage 5 Development envelope proposes commercial development with a broader building footprint as it is provided in a podium structure which provides a large elevated public courtyard that will maximize views to the water.
+Detailed design of that Development stage will address the energy efficiency, natural ventilation and natural light access.
+See comment e) Larger footprints will be allowable for commercial / light industrial uses with proposals considered on merit.
 Noted.
-Noted Landscaping f) Minimum soft (or planted or permeable) landscaped area is to be 25% of site.
-Stage 1 Project complies.
+Yes Landscaping f) Minimum soft (or planted or permeable) landscaped area is to be 25% of site.
+Approximately 19,660sqm of the Concept Plan site, being the publicly accessible open spaces, can potentially be designed as deep soil area.
+Communal courtyards and other private open spaces will rely on planting over basement car parking structures.
 Yes Precinct 4 - Foreshore Activity: Height a) Height of built form is to comply with Ryde LEP 2008.
 See comments above.
 See comment Views and Vistas b) New development in this precinct - a highly visible location, one of the lowest in Meadowbank and near the waterfront - is to respond to and consider views from the Parramatta River.
 Views to and from the Parramatta River identified in the DCP are retained and additional view corridors opened up for the surrounding locality.
-See comments above.
-Yes Building Footprint c) New commercial buildings are to have a maximum depth from window to core of 12 metres to ensure adequate natural light and ventilation.
-Noted.
-Will comply.
-Not relevant to Stage 1 as no commercial is proposed.
-Yes d) For retail ground floor areas larger footprints are allowable and will be considered on merit.
-Noted.
-Not relevant to Stage 1 as no commercial is proposed.
-Yes e) Minimum permeable (or planted or soft) landscaped area for both commercial/light industrial land use and the 50% commercial, 50% residential land use is to be 25% of the site area.
-Overall approx 4,000 sqm of the Concept Plan site is given over to new public parklands area which is significantly more than the minimum DCP requirement.
-Yes Adaptive Re-Use and Heritage f) Existing buildings in this precinct should be considered for adaptive reuse.
-Where feasible to do so this is supported.
 See comments above.
 Yes

-RELEVANT CONTROL COMMENT CONSISTENCY g) Interpret, record and display the archaeological, industrial and social history of the site.
-Supported in Concept Plan.
-See comments above.
-Yes Precinct 7 - Foreshore Community/Cultural: a) Buildings in this precinct are to be adaptively re-used where possible.
+Precinct 7 - Foreshore Community/Cultural: a) Buildings in this precinct are to be adaptively re-used where possible.
 Supported in Concept Plan.
 See comments above.
 Yes b) New structures are not to obstruct views from either Bowden or Belmore Streets to the foreshore and beyond.
 Supported by Concept Plan.
 See comments above.
 Yes c) Any new or development or adaptive re-use is to be limited to compatible cultural or restaurant activities where car parking requirements are able to be limited.
 Noted.
 Noted